kevinoh45TuD/pp2_card_games/README.md

 ![Picture of second HTML results](/assets/doc-media/doc-validator-html2.png)

-I also tested the game screens HTML by viewing 'page source' and pasting the HTML into the validators 'text input' option.
+I also tested the game screens HTML as the innerHTML of the home container changes onces the game is loaded.
+I did this by viewing 'page source' and pasting the HTML into the validators 'text input' option.

 #### JSHint